blogfoster/join-the-engineering-team/junior-javascript-engineer.md

 ## About you

-- Do you have experience and love working with JavaScript?
-Ideally you’ve worked with one of the following technologies, like Node.js, React.js, Hapi.js, or Express.js.
+- Do you have gained entry-level software development experience with JavaScript, HTML, and CSS?
-- Do you love writing well-tested and robust code, according to modern JavaScript practices and standards?
+- Do you want to develop and extend your skills in working with JavaScript and ecosystem?
-- Do you equally care about how building software is done as having it done?
-- Do you strive for innovative solutions that pushes the company and your peers instead of accepting the status quo?
-- You leave no stone left unturned when you are on the hunt for solutions.
-New problems occur every single day and sometimes we need to leave our comfort zone to tackle them.
+- Are you a curious learner and practitioner who is willing to learn new techniques and technologies?
-- You’re passionate about sharing your knowledge and experience among the team.
+- You’re passionate about having technical conversations and sharing your experience among the team.

 ## A few of the things you might work on